 How to Get Sober and Stay Sober

-When you’re suffering from a substance abuse disorder, getting sober can seem like a huge hurdle to overcome.
+Getting sober can seem like a huge hurdle to overcome when you’re suffering from a substance abuse disorder.
 And looking ahead, the thought of staying sober – spending the next days, weeks, months, and years of your life avoiding the substance that has taken a central place in your life – can seem overwhelming.
-In fact, thinking too much about how you’ll manage to stay sober forever can turn you off of trying in the first place.
+In fact, thinking too much about how you’ll manage to stay sober forever can turn you off from trying in the first place.